ILO -OSH

 At The National Level, they provide for the establishment of a national framework, preferably supported by national laws and regulations.
 They also provide precise information on developing voluntary arrangements to strengthen compliance with regulations and standards, which, in turn, lead to continual improvement of OSH performance.

 At The Organizational Level, the Guidelines encourage the integration of OSH management system elements as an important component of overall policy and management arrangements.
-Employers, owners, staff, workers and their representatives are motivated in applying appropriate OSH management principles and practices to improve OSH performance.
+Employers, owners, staff, workers and their representatives are motivated to apply appropriate OSH management principles and practices to improve OSH performance.

 Objectives Of ILO – OSH Guidelines